arista-netdevops-community/ansible-cvp-avd-toi/labs/lab06-cv-device/README.md

 ## About

-Manage configlets attached to a device.
+Manage configlets attached to a device

 ## Execute lab